ronalds141/SQL-Portfolio/README.md

 This showed me I can complete a data project from start to finish — from raw JSON files to a published GitHub portfolio.
 I became more proficient in SQL, using filtering, aggregation, joins, and subqueries to turn raw data into valuable insights.

-Overall, I improved my SQL skills, strengthened my data cleaning abilities, and developed a business owner mindset.
+Overall, I improved my SQL skills, strengthened my data-cleaning abilities, and developed a business-owner mindset.